In this section

 What is my baby's long-term prognosis?

-Long-term prognosis is excellent for most of babies with hydronephrosis.
+Long-term prognosis is excellent for most babies with hydronephrosis.
 Even if your baby has only one working kidney, he or she can live a full life with few limits on activity.

 For more information, visit the Urology Care Foundation.